Ankai Killa railway station

 Ankai Killa railway station is a station located on the Daund Manmad branch line in Manmad, Nashik District, India.
 The Pune Manmad and the Pune Nizambad passenger trains stop at this station.

+In July 2022, the Bhusawal Division of the Central Railway has done the doubling of tracks work in a stretch of 8.5 km between the Ankai Killa-Manmad section under the Daund-Manmad doubling project.
+In February 2025, Ankai was among the 45 projects which were sanctioned resources for development of a bypass line and doubling work between Aurangabad.